 When you think of your health, you more than likely think about your physical health and your mental health.
 Unfortunately, most people don’t consider your cellular health.
 This is often because most people don’t understand cellular health or they don’t know how to improve their cellular health.
-In this article, we will discuss what cellular health is, how you can improve it, and ways you can damage your cellular health.
+In this article, we will discuss why are cells important, what cellular health is, how you can improve it, and ways you can damage your cellular health.

 What Are Cells?

+The importance of cells for the human body is unmatched, but what are cells and why are they important?
 Everything living in existence needs cells in order to operate on a daily basis.
 Cells have many parts, each with a different function.
 Some of these parts, called organelles, are specialized structures that perform certain tasks within the cell.
 Here are some of the major parts of the cell you may recognize from your high school textbook:

 - Cytoplasm (sai·tuh·pla·zm)